Carl H. Stevens Jr.

 “When the enemy shall come in like a flood, the Spirit of the LORD shall lift up a standard against him” (Isaiah 59:19 b).
 The “standard” is to live by every Word of God in the life of the Spirit (Matthew 4:4).
 It is reflective thinking with precise illumination of how Christ thinks.
 This standard is the truth that sanctifies us in John 17:17.

-Having God’s standard means that if God has called me to go to Bible college, by God’s grace I will not quit after one semester due to a lack of finances.
+Having God’s standard means that if God has called me to go to a Practical Bible college, by God’s grace I will not quit after one semester due to a lack of finances.
 I will find a way to pay my bills because I know how to pray.
 I will not quit; I will walk forward in my call understanding that my occupation must always be submitted to my vocation, which is a life of categorical doctrine in the power of the Spirit.

 During times of war, nations often reserve the right to summons young men into military service.
 It is difficult to imagine that someone would respond by saying, “I would rather not go, if that’s okay with you.”
 On the contrary, though people do defer for various reasons, the call to military service is taken very seriously.
 How ironic that people can so casually say no to God, exalting self above the Word of God.